Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 The next chapter turns to the practicalities of building a robust process for stra-tegic planning.
 It starts with observations on why strategic planning is difficult.

 ## 3. STRATEGIC PLANNING PROCESS
-Here, the strategic planning is codified its strategic planning process in a work-flow.
+Here, the strategic planning process is codified.
 It is derived by reviewing the obstacles to efficient planning and ends with the workflow.

 ### 3.1 Strategic Planning Performance
 Late in 2020, interviews were conducted with senior executives and a survey was carried out to see what the views on strategic planning are.
 The graph below shows that executives find the strategic plans highly valuable.
 However, they hold a negative view on how the process to create such plans work.